Quasi-Bell states in a strongly coupled qubit-oscillator system and their delocalization in the phase space: Acknowledgement

 \section{Acknowledgement}

-We thank R. Chandrashekar for a number of discussions and also for pointing out some references to us.
-One of us (B.V.J.) would like to acknowledge the support received from University Grants Commission (India) under the Maulana Azad National Fellowship scheme.
+We thank R. Chandrashekar for discussions and also for pointing out some references to us.
+One of us (B.V.J.) acknowledges the support from UGC (India) under the Maulana Azad National Fellowship scheme.
+We thank a referee for making useful suggestions.